bevyengine/bevy-website/content/contribute/helping-out/writing-docs.md

 ## Contributor's style guide

-When writing and reviewing learning material for the Bevy Book and Quick Start Games, please try to follow these guidelines:
+When writing and reviewing content for The Bevy Book, The Quick Start Guide, and other related learning materials, please try to follow these guidelines:

 ### Writing